EtaCassiopeia/tvi-charging-back-office/README.md

 ### Test the application

-In order to simplify testing the application a simple script has been added to the project which sends the required requests to add a tariff and a couple of charge sessions.
+In order to simplify testing the application, a simple script has been added to the project which sends the required requests to add a tariff and a couple of charge sessions.
-At the end script also makes a call to the server to retriew the overview.
-Please sun the following script to test the application:
+In the end, the script also makes a call to the server to retrieve the overview.
+Please run the following script to test the application:

 ```shell
 ./script/load.sh